Humperdink618/startup/notes.md

 to add a background color in HTML, use the CSS background-color property.
 Set it to the color name or code you want and place it inside a style attribute.
 Then add this style attribute to an HTML element, like a table, heading, div, or span tag.

+to change color of one p tag without changing the others, use this code:

+<h1 style="color: red">Yo</h1>

+to change one word without changing the others, use <span style="your style">WORD</span>.
+This way, you don't have to style the whole paragraph.

+Ex: <p> The quick brown <span style="color: brown">fox</span> jumps over... </p>

 # IP address and SSH into server